 When computers make any decisions about you?

-Legal Services does not make or use any automated decisions.
+The housing services do not make or use any automated decisions

 When your data gets sent to other countries?